 Be mindful of their time

 No one has all of the answers.
 However, there’s one thing that is true regardless of the situation: we are stronger when we work together.
 When you’re transparent with your customers, you will receive support in return.
-This has been a new process for everyone and we are all in this together.
+Being able to maintain customer relationships in this day and time has been a new process for everyone and we are all in this together.